 Conclusions

-ESRD in Sudan is a major health problem that affects the economically productive age group, the study showed the main risk factor or cause of ESRD in devolving chronic renal failure and subsequent ESRD in Sudanese patients is hypertension followed by diabetes mellitus.
-Good monitoring, early manage and treatment of such causes is the key factor in the successful prevention of ESRD.
+ESRD in Sudan is a major health problem that affects the economically productive age group, the study showed the main risk factor or cause of ESRD in developing chronic renal failure and subsequent ESRD in Sudanese patients is hypertension followed by diabetes mellitus.
+Good monitoring, early diagnosis and treatment of such causes is the key factor in the successful prevention of these patients from progressing to ESRD.

 References